NidukaAkalanka/x-ui-english/README.md

 - Multi-user IDs for Vmess and Vless
 - Lack of Telegram bot implementation
 - Release packages being much heavier in size
-- Download traffic not being monitored -- Fized on 0.2.1
+- Download traffic not being monitored
 ### Fixed on 0.2.1 --
 - Download data not being calculated
 - Lack of seperate QR codes for each multi-users on VMess/Vless